elephantscale/es-training-new/course-outlines/soft-skills-and-design.md

 * Our exercises use software building and team building as training ground and examples.

 ## Audience
-Developers, Architects
+Developers, Architects, Managers

 ## Duration
-* 1-2 days
+* 5 days, or as needed

 ## Format